Pustur/tlou-fan-website/README.md

 # The Last of Us — Fan Website

-> A fanmade website that pays homage to my favourite game of all time: The Last of Us
+> A fanmade website that pays homage to my favorite game of all time: The Last of Us

 You can see it live [here](https://tlou-fan-website.netlify.app/).